+3.1.0.2 The Contracting Party applying WLTC 3 phases

+The requirements of emission limits regulated by each Contracting Parties shall be fulfilled for the urban/rural and the complete PEMS trip, where the emissions of the vehicle tested shall be calculated in accordance with Appendices 4 and 6, and shall comply with regional requirement.

 3.1.1.
 For type approval, the exhaust mass flow shall be determined by measurement equipment functioning independently from the vehicle and no vehicle ECU data shall be used in this respect.
 Outside the type approval context, alternative methods to determine the exhaust mass flow can be used according to Appendix 2, Section 7.2.